 - Service treatment records (STRs) showing exposure, respiratory issues, or early symptoms

-- Private and VA medical records documenting diagnosis and ongoing treatment
+- Private and VA medical records documenting your diagnosis and ongoing treatment

-- Nexus letters from physicians explaining how service exposures likely caused or worsened the disease
+- Nexus letters from physicians explaining how your service exposures likely caused or worsened your disease

-- Lay statements from fellow service members describing conditions or exposures
+- Lay statements from fellow service members describing the conditions or exposures you experienced

 How to File a Granulomatous Disease VA Disability Claim

-1. Begin by gathering medical documentation, including imaging scans, biopsy results, and pulmonary function tests that confirm your diagnosis and show the disease’s severity.
+1. Gather Medical Documentation: Begin by gathering medical documentation, including imaging scans, biopsy results, and pulmonary function tests that confirm your diagnosis and show the disease’s severity.
 Records from both VA and private providers give the VA a clearer picture of your symptoms over time.

-2. Next, collect service-related evidence that proves exposure to harmful environments.
+2. Collect Service-Related Evidence: Next, collect service-related evidence that proves exposure to harmful environments.
 Deployment orders, duty assignments, or unit records can show your presence in areas with burn pits, dust, or other toxins.

-3. Obtain a nexus letter from a qualified healthcare provider stating it is “at least as likely as not” that your disease relates to service.
+3. Obtain a Nexus Letter: Obtain a nexus letter from a qualified healthcare provider stating it is “at least as likely as not” that your disease relates to your military service.

-4. Submit VA Form 21-526EZ online through VA.gov, by mail, or with help from a Veterans Service Officer (VSO).
+4. Submit Your Claim: Submit VA Form 21-526EZ online through VA.gov, by mail, or with help from a Veterans Service Officer (VSO).
 After submission, the VA may schedule a Compensation & Pension (C&P) exam to verify your diagnosis and assess how the condition affects your daily life and work.

-5. Stay proactive.
-Track your claim through VA.gov and respond quickly to any VA requests.
+5. Track Your Claim and Stay Responsive: Monitor your claim through VA.gov and respond quickly to any VA requests.
 A VA-accredited representative can help ensure your evidence is complete and presented correctly.

 C&P Exam Preparation